RikJansenTU/FontysS4/README.md

 **Duo Project**

 While the prototypes never reached the level of fidelity we were shooting for, we did create a multitide of different iterations during the project.
 We tested accuracy, strength, and reliability with each prototype, and based on the results adjusted our next one.
+Actually being able to hit the same target reliably was one of the most important things to face, which is why a lot of our testing (and subsequent prototyping) was focused on that.
 We also tried to improve the visual appeal, making the final prototype more 'loveable'.

 **Client Project**